yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 ## YN0060 - `INCOMPATIBLE_PEER_DEPENDENCY`

-A package requests a peer dependency, but its parent in the dependency tree provides a version which does not satisfy the peer dependency's range.
+A package requests a peer dependency, but its parent in the dependency tree provides a version that does not satisfy the peer dependency's range.
 The parent should be altered to provide a valid version or the peer dependency range updated.
 This will not prevent resolution, but may leave the system in an incorrect state.

 ## YN0061 - `DEPRECATED_PACKAGE`